Accreditation and Massage Therapy

 the availability of objective information about program quality (benefiting students)

 The desirability of national program accreditation has been much discussed within the massage therapy profession throughout its long history in Canada.

 Over the years, massage therapists and their professional associations have striven for common national standards and for regulation.
-Massage Therapy is currently regulated by statute in only four provinces.
+Massage Therapy is currently regulated by statute in only five provinces.
 In other jurisdictions a number of professional associations provide processes of voluntary self-regulation for their memberships; however standards of education and practice vary.
 This serves neither the profession nor the public well.